CSSG-Labs/Parrotque/README.md

   </ol>
 </details>
 <!-- ABOUT THE PROJECT -->
-### About the Project
+## About the Project

-Parrotque is a web app for tracking your parrot's health and providing resource suggestions.
+-Parrotque is a web app for tracking your parrot's health and providing resource suggestions.

 <p align="right">(<a href="#top">back to top</a>)</p>